PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 		20 GOTO 10

-Or, you can write the code without special indentation, but beginning and ending the the block with rows consisting of three back ticks
+Or, you can write the code without special indentation, but beginning and ending the the block with rows consisting of three or more back ticks
 (<code>\`\`\`</code>), as follows:

 	```